Westworld Awakening hands-on — Here’s one of the VR games we’ve been waiting for

 But it’s in a state of chaos.
 Live electrical wires hang from the ceiling and you have avoid them or get shocked.
 Green handles on doors mean you can open them.
 You are free to move around, but you feel like you need to escape, as if you are hunted.

-I moved from room to room, picking up clues that will tell kate that she’s going to awaken and break the chains of her keepers.
+I moved from room to room, picking up clues that will tell Kate that she’s going to awaken and break the chains of her keepers.
 Everything looks meticulously crafted.
 Kate has to go through some kind of self-discovery.
 She starts communicating with another human survivor in Mesa, and their goal becomes to stay alive in a very dangerous environment.

 Kate gains some agency during this scene, solving problems for herself.
-Clark said, “That’s one of the things–given that it’s a story about storytelling, you can lay down–the relationship between Kate the victim and Hank the killer is a very straightforward trope.
+Clark said, “That’s one of the things — given that it’s a story about storytelling, you can lay down — the relationship between Kate the victim and Hank the killer is a very straightforward trope.
 We’ve seen that countless times.
 But then we’re able to use that as a launching point.
 Rather than telling that story, that’s taken as a given, and then we can tell a much more elaborate story about that relationship and that purpose and why they are.”

 Westworld Awakening will debut in more than 400 VR arcades, and it will be available to download on Steam.
 It launches today on Oculus Rift and the HTC Vive for $30.
 It’s a single-player experience with around four to six hours of play.